25 YEARS OF PRACTICE & CONSTANT STUDY

 EMBODIED ANATOMY, DEVELOPMENTAL MOVEMENT & MEDITATION

 Passionate about anatomy studies, I completed the Advanced Studies in Yoga Anatomy under Leslie Kaminoff at the Breathing Project and Embodied Anatomy and Kinesiology with Amy Matthews.
 I certified in Embodied Anatomy and Developmental Movement and Yoga with the School for Body Mind Centering.
 I continue studying anatomy because the field keeps updating itself and I have a thirst for knowing.
-This year 2021, I am studying the mandible or jaw space.

 CREATING A COMMUNITY